mrasu/coredns/README.md

 * Release x.y+1.1: Remove the lenient parsing, so CoreDNS will not start if those features are still used.

+E.g. 1.3.1 announce a change.
+1.4.0 a new release with the change but backward compatible config.
+And finally 1.4.1 that removes the config workarounds.

 ## Security

 If you find a security vulnerability or any security related issues, please DO NOT file a public